Posted on 21.11.17

 “Women should not suffer any unfair treatment while pregnant or on maternity leave, and most employers treat their employees fairly.
 Those that don’t could find themselves at an employment tribunal.

-The volume of calls ACAS have been receiving as well as the significant increase we have seen ourselves at Gorvins Solicitors over the past year shows that pregnancy and maternity discrimination is still highly prevalent in workplaces across the country.
+The volume of calls ACAS has been receiving as well as the significant increase we have seen ourselves at Gorvins Solicitors over the past year shows that pregnancy and maternity discrimination is still highly prevalent in workplaces across the country.

 However, the publicity and increased awareness that pregnancy and maternity discrimination has been receiving in recent months is an incredibly positive step in the right direction.

-These new guidelines are without a doubt the most comprehensive produced to date and will not only be invaluable in educating employers on their obligations when managing their pregnant employees, but also allow pregnant employees to better understand their rights so they can identify when discrimination is taking place.
+These new guidelines are without a doubt the most comprehensive produced to date and will not only be invaluable in educating employers on their obligations when managing their pregnant employees but also allow pregnant employees to better understand their rights so they can identify when discrimination is taking place.

-If you feel you have been unfairly treated at work as a result of your pregnancy or maternity leave you can contact the team on 0161 930 5117 or e-mail email@example.com and one of our solicitors will be able to give you impartial advice on how to deal with the situation.
+If you feel you have been unfairly treated at work as a result of your pregnancy or maternity leave you can contact the team on 0161 930 5151 or e-mail email@example.com and one of our employment solicitors will be able to give you impartial advice on how to deal with the situation.